 4. What are influencers and why are teens so obsessed with them?

 It’s a word that’s become a job title in the past few years.
 In a recent survey, more kids in the UK said they wanted to be influencers than doctors!
-An influencer is someone with an account on an online platform (like the ones mentioned above) who has thousands or even millions of followers.
-They tend to recommend products to buy (often with sponsorship from the company) and promote their lifestyle.
+An influencer is someone with an account on an online platform who has thousands or even millions of followers.
+They usually recommend products to buy (often with sponsorship from the company) and promote their lifestyle.

-5. Teen body image & mental health online
+5. Teen body image and mental health online

 A big problem for teens online is content that encourages negative body image.
 With all the filters and airbrushing apps, teens can have a distorted picture of reality.
 Most famously for girls but for boys too, influencers can push lifestyles that aren’t actually healthy.
-They might post pictures of what they eat, detailed posts about dieting and photos of their bodies to accompany them can all feed into teens feeling self-conscious, with a warped idea of what’s normal and healthy.
+They might post pictures of what they eat, and details about dieting.
+This can all affect your teen’s mental health, and give them a warped idea of what’s normal and healthy.

 Ask your teen about the sorts of images they’re seeing online, and how they make them feel.
-Even if they’re not totally frank about their feelings, it’s important to tell them how people are not always honest about what they say their lifestyle is (i.e. someone who posts a picture of a huge ice cream sundae along with a photo of them looking super skinny might not have eaten the whole thing, and they might not be eating healthily either).
+Even if they’re not totally open about their feelings, it’s important to tell them how people are not always honest about their real lifestyle.

-If your teen can limit how much attention they give to lifestyle and diet-related content, their mental health is likely to benefit.
-Reinforcing positive messages and habits at home can also help to override any negative stuff they’ve been seeing on the internet.
+Reinforcing positive messages and habits at home can help to override any negative stuff they’ve been seeing on the internet.
 You can also encourage screen breaks – and plan fun activities together.

-From NSPCC (the National Society for the Prevention of Cruelty to Children) – A Guide to Keeping Children Safe Online
+From NSPCC (the National Society for the Prevention of Cruelty to Children) – A Guide to Keeping Online Safety for Children